-A new team of website review editors will regularly commission book reviews.
+Our website review editors will regularly commission book reviews.
 At the same time we are always interested in extending our panel of reviewers.
-Should you wish to review books for http://theoryculturesociety.org you should write to the website review editors with your biographical details and interests along with information on the proposed book.
+Should you wish to review books for https://www.theoryculturesociety.org you should write to the website review editors with your biographical details and interests along with information on the proposed book.
 We are also interested in reviews of books published outside the English-speaking world.

 If you are a book author or publisher and would like us to consider reviewing one of your books, we welcome email alerts and catalogues of recent and forthcoming titles.
 Once we have arranged for an author to write a review of a particular book, we will request that the publisher send the book direct to the reviewer.
 We also welcome hard copies of books for our consideration.
 Please contact us at:

 TCS regularly produces special issues and sections.
 We welcome proposals from prospective guest editors.
 Before submitting special issue and special section proposals, you should carefully read and follow the TCS guidelines for special issues and sections.
-These can be found at the TCS SAGE journal website http://journals.sagepub.com/home/tcs and on the Instructions & Forms pages at TCS ManuscriptCentral http://mc.manuscriptcentral.com/tcs.
+These can be found here.
 In particular, proposals should include names, affiliations and short biographical notes for each prospective contributor, and draft titles and abstracts for each proposed article.
 Over the years, TCS has featured numerous translations and we continue to welcome suggestions for important work to be translated into English.
 If any contributions to a section or issue are likely to require translation or permission costs please set out approximate costs and word counts.
 In most cases we would expect editors/authors to confirm permissions and to obtain grants or financial support for translations from various national, research, university or other sources.
 However, we appreciate the complexity of such undertakings and can discuss matters in more detail following the submission of a proposal.

 Please email your Special Issue/Special Section Proposal to firstname.lastname@example.org

 The TCS Book Series currently has well over 100 published titles, many by leading figures in the social sciences and humanities.
 A complete list and details of the titles in the series can be found at https://uk.sagepub.com/en-gb/eur/series/Series694

 Prospective authors should submit a proposal (four to six pages) with a rationale for the book and a paragraph outline for each of the main chapters, along with some reflections on the market potential of the book.